Articles

 How does Trainual compare to Notion?

-8.confluence| best for team collaboration
+8. Confluence | Best for team collaboration

 Confluence is an AI-powered team workspace and knowledge management platform designed to centralize documentation, project planning, and team collaboration.
 Its deep integration with Jira and the Atlassian ecosystem makes it especially valuable for organizations already using these tools.
-Medical practices seeking a scalable solution for policy documentation and project tracking may find Confluence suitable for both small teams and large enterprises.
+The platform provides real-time collaborative editing and a wide range of pre-built templates for policies, project specs, and meeting notes, supporting both structured and unstructured content.

 Pricing